 While PowerShell does not give you confirmation for this operation, the account is deleted.

-We regularly clean up any accounts we’re not using, as this also frees up space on our Windows 10 computer or device.
+We regularly clean up any accounts we’re not using, as this also frees up space on our Windows computers and other devices.
 What about you?
-How many user accounts did you delete in Windows 10?
+How many user accounts did you delete from Windows?
 How many are left?
 Let us know in the comments section.